u-blox/ubxlib/port/platform/stm32cube/mcu/stm32f4/runner/README.md

 # Introduction
+> ⚠️ **IMPORTANT NOTE:** The STM32CubeIDE project will soon be replaced with a Makefile.

 This directory contains a build which compiles and runs any or all of the examples and tests for the STM32F4 MCU under the STM32Cube IDE.

 IMPORTANT: the STM32Cube IDE creates lots of sub-directories in here.
 Please ignore them, NONE of the source files/header files are down here, they are all up in the `app` sub-directory for this platform so that they can be built with other/future ST SDKs as required.
 Don't delete the empty directories though: if you do the STM32Cube IDE will then delete the links to the files in the `.project` file.